Last Updated on48 minutes to read

 Now that your team is aligned with your story and brand, offering great customer service falls into line naturally.
 Customers remember the service they received and your service alone can get people talking.

-When the great customer service is paired with a great product, your chances of word of mouth occuring are even higher.
+When the great customer service is paired with a great product, your chances of word of mouth occurring are even higher.

 Your product is what your customer is paying for.
 (If you are a service business, then often times that IS your product, but should be differentiated from your customer service.)